COLSSolc/backend-master-lokdonSKI/README.md

 Symmetric:

 Let Ct = cipher template length; where the length is the same as the keys used to perform wholistic encryption of the message.
-The message is added to extended key K of period D which could be an 64 bits passphrase.
+The message is added to extended key K of period D which could be an 64 bits passphrase or more.
 Note that a modulo arithemetic is used herein.
+It is a common knowledge that AES is one form of the family of cryptography.
+The strength of AES is synomymous to the irreducibility of polynomials of 8th degree.
+Symmetric key cryptography (SKC) uses a secret key: They are commonly known as passwords or passphrases and individually driven.
+It is interesting to note that the key used to perform the actual encryption in AES sometimes are derived from the password via a key derivation mechanism reduced to Pseudo Random Number Generation by generators (PRNG).
+The block sizes of AES are defined ( 128bits, 192bits and 256bits).
+These and many other reasons add to their weaknesses before quantum computing.
+PRNG will generate AES keys of 16, 24 and 32 bytes to match the block sizes respectively.
+If the message doesn't fit the block it is the padded with IV so that it will fit the given block.

-Some find it convenient to use seeds in phone numbers (10-15 digit numbers arranged in a particular order) or pick vector on the matrix which in turn generates 680 digit numbers from each position.
+ECSMID proposes the use of seeds in social security numbers, drivers license number and phone numbers.
+It is recommended to use 10-15+ digit numbers arranged in a particular order or pick vectors on the matrix which in turn generates 680 digit numbers from each position.
+We will talk more about this on another paper.

 Encrypted data (c) = (msg, D): (msg xor D) mod Ct

 Decrypted data (msg) = (c, D): (c xor D) mod Ct

-Lets look at it this way: There are many orderly ways to pick out 2 distinct numbers from this arrangement of 10 digits--> 788 890 6754
-Let n = 10 and k =2
-nPk =  10!/8! = 90

-Each of these 2 distinct numbers (seeds) found on the matrix as positions (Pn) will further generate another 680digit long numbers.
-The 680digit long numbers will be used as the encryption keys.
-Normally 5 sets of 680digit long from Pn=1.+ Pn=2.+..Pn=5 are needed.
-At least, for the proposed refenrence implementation.
-We will discuss this further in this paper.

 # The Problem: